 Sauces like ketchup, BBQ sauce and sweet chilli can have high amounts of sugar in them.
 Carbs turn into sugar in the bloodstream and so if looking at nutritional labels, take note of how many carbs per serving you would be eating.

-Depending on your tolerance to potatoes, a small baked potato paired well with butter and sour cream or cheese may be an option for you.
+Baking a potato increases the GI value, meaning it converts to glucose in the bloodstream much faster.
+Depending on your tolerance to potatoes, a small barbequed baked potato paired well with butter and sour cream or cheese may be an option for you.

-3-4 egg sized new potatoes are a rough guide to portion serving size for new potatoes, but some will find they can tolerate more.
+New potatoes have a much lower GI, but for some, they may still spike blood glucose levels.
+3-4 egg-sized new potatoes are a rough guide to portion serving size for new potatoes, but some will find they can tolerate more.
 If you struggle with potatoes then you may find even one spikes your levels too high.